robinrojh/tp/docs/DeveloperGuide.md

 * 2a.
 The name, number, address, or plan is empty.
   * 2a1.
 Networkers shows an error message.

-    Use case resumes at step 1.
+    Use case resumes at step 2.

 * 2b.
-There is an identical Client already existing in the list.
+There is a Client that already has the same address as the one user is trying to add.
   * 2b1.
 Networkers shows an error message.

-    Use case resumes at step 1.
+    Use case resumes at step 2.

 **Use case 2: Delete a Client**